1015062E/howto/Get license key for SQL Server Reporting Services from Azure VM(SQL Server 2019 on Windows Server 2019).md

 **Please refer to this document at your own discretion and understanding of potential risks involved.**

 <br>MS Official doc on how to [Find the product key for SQL Server Reporting Services](https://learn.microsoft.com/en-us/sql/reporting-services/install-windows/find-reporting-services-product-key-ssrs?view=sql-server-ver15).
 Below steps detailed the first method introduced in the doc.
-It helps if your SQL Server was installed with pay-as-you-go when creating a new Azure VM like below.
+It helps if your SQL Server was installed with pay-as-you-go when creating a new Azure VM.

 0.The quickest way to get the key is open file _C:\SQLServerFull\x64\DefaultSetup.ini_ with notepad, you'll find the product key (PID).